guillermoandrae/WP-Brooklyn/README.md

 WP Brooklyn
 ========

-WordPress theme inspired by Brooklyn, NY.
+A responsive WordPress theme inspired by Brooklyn, NY.
 See it live at http://guillermoandraefisher.com.